'Scream 5': Everything We Know About the Anticipated New Sequel (Exclusive)

 He continued by writing, “I believe Wes would’ve been so proud of the film that Matt and Tyler are making.
 I’m thrilled to be reunited with Neve, Courteney, David and Marley, and to be working alongside a new filmmaking team and incredible cast of newcomers that have come together to continue Wes’s legacy with the upcoming relaunch of the franchise that I hold so dear to my heart.
 See you in theatres January 2022.”

-As expected with the franchise, the plot is being kept under wraps for the new sequel but when announcing her return, Campbell did provide one hint: “I am beyond excited to step back into the role of Sidney Prescott and return to Woodsboro,” referring to the fictional town setting of Scream and Scream 4.
+However, any other details about the plot are being kept under wraps for the new sequel.
+But when announcing her return, Campbell did provide one hint: “I am beyond excited to step back into the role of Sidney Prescott and return to Woodsboro,” referring to the fictional town setting of Scream and Scream 4.
 Scream 2 was set at the fictional Windsor College while Scream 3 moved the story to backlots of Hollywood.
 While it’s not a major reveal, it does imply there will be a return to roots in this relaunch.

 “I feel like throughout the years the franchise has done really well at calling back and bringing nostalgic aspects to the script and I’ll definitely say that there are some here,” Ortega shared.